 7 Interesting Signs That You're Ovulating RN

 It's pretty obvious when you have your period (you know, thanks to the cramps and blood and everything).
-But another important part of your menstrual cycle — ovulation, which happens around day 14 of your cycle, and marks your most fertile time of the month — happens more on the DL.
+But another important part of your menstrual cycle — ovulation, which happens around day 14 of your cycle and marks your most fertile time of the month — happens more on the DL.
 That said, even if you don't know when you're ovulating, your body sure does.

-The fluctuations in estrogen and progesterone, the two main sex hormones in women, affect everything from the way you walk to the clothes you wear to the people you find attractive, says Belisa Vranich, Ph.D., a clinical psychologist and Shape's resident psychology expert.
-Here are seven ways you (and others) can tell when you're fertile and ovulating.
+The fluctuations in estrogen and progesterone, the two main sex hormones in people with ovaries, affect everything from the way you walk to the clothes you wear to the people you find attractive, says Belisa Vranich, Ph.D., a clinical psychologist.
+Here, seven ways you (and others) can tell you're fertile and ovulating.

 Your Voice Is Extra Sultry

-Not only is it likely that you're horny during ovulation, but speaking to a potential partner when you're at your most fertile can make their skin tingle — literally — too.
-A recent study published in the journal Physiology and Behavior found that a woman's voice changes over the course of her cycle, taking on a special timbre when she's ovulating.
+Speaking to a potential partner when you're at your most fertile can make their skin tingle — literally.
+A 2015 study published in the journal Physiology and Behavior found that a woman's voice changes over the course of her cycle, taking on a special timbre when she's ovulating.
 In the study, when men heard fertile women speaking, electrical activity in their skin increased by 20 percent.

 If you're sexy and you know it then your dance moves might actually show it, according to a landmark study published in the journal Evolution & Human Behavior that found that strippers made 80 percent more tips when they were ovulating.
 (And they made 50 percent less when they were menstruating.)
-Patrons had no way of knowing at what point the dancers were in their cycles but the researchers found that ovulating women were more likely to choose more provocative outfits, dance in a sexier manner, and even walk differently.
-And it's not just true for exotic dancers.
-"I've found women wear shorter skirts, are more open to one-liners, and are more tolerant of high testosterone men when they are fertile," explains Vranich.
-(So, might be the ideal time to learn the WAP choreo or try a YouTube dance workout.)
+Patrons had no way of knowing at what point the dancers were in their cycles, but the researchers found that ovulating women were more likely to choose more provocative outfits, dance in a sexier manner, and even walk differently.
+And it's not just true for dancers: "I've found women wear shorter skirts, are more open to one-liners, and are more tolerant of high testosterone men when they are fertile," explains Vranich.
+(So, might be the ideal time to learn the WAP choreo or try a dance cardio workout.)